TheRestartProject/OpenRepairDataStandard/Goals.md

 * Repair SMEs will seamlessly log data about their activities, receiving in exchange an environmental report of the impact of their work.

-* Restart will work with commercial repairers providing information on the standards of their work, such as: provision of warranty and provenance of parts.
+* We will work with commercial repairers open about the standards of their work and committed to documenting the challenges they face.

-* Through their involvement they will become more visible to the public and might access additional opportunities via manufacturers, spare parts providers and others.
+* Through their involvement they will become more visible to the public and might access additional opportunities.

 ### For manufacturers